bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

     ### Transport layer specification

-    In this section we define the encryption protocol for messages between peers.
+    In this section, we define the encryption protocol for messages between peers.

     #### Overview and design